ronaldseoh/algorithmsunlocked/NOTES.md

     - Loop invariant: At the start of each iteration of the loop, if `x` is anywhere in the array `A`, then it is somewhere in the subarray `A[p:r]`.
       - By the contrapositive of the loop variant above, we can see that if `x` is not in `A[p:r]`, then it's not in `A`.
   - Recursive version: [See the code.](https://link.iamblogger.net/1orvi)

+- Then how do we get the array to be sorted in the first place?
+  - Let's use sorting algorithms: `Theta(n^2)` or `Theta(n * lg n)` in worst case.
+    - Selection Sort
+    - Insertion Sort
+    - Merge Sort
+    - Quick Sort

 - Selection Sort: [See the code.](https://link.iamblogger.net/8zrxt)
   - The idea: Find the smallest among `A[i]` to `A[n]`, and put it in `A[i]`.
 Then increment `i` and repeat.